-The we can move and Active Gloucestershire strategies were formally approved in March 2021, and are reviewed annually, most recently in March 2024, they take a longer term view looking forward to 2030.
-The strategies build on the work from the previous period, using the learning from the independent evaluation undertaken by ARC West, published in 2021, which reported on:
+The we can move and Active Gloucestershire strategies were formally approved in March 2021, and are reviewed annually, most recently in March 2025, they take a longer term view looking forward to 2030.
+The strategies build on the work from the previous period, using the learning from the independent evaluation undertaken by ARC West, published in 2021.
+In 2024 Shephard & Moyes were appointed as an external evaluation partner to undertake a strategy progress review.
+Their report and recommendations were considered by the Active Gloucestershire Board in March 2025.
+The report concluded that: